 As with most of Nicaragua, you can use either the local Cordoba currency here, but US$ are also accepted everywhere, provided they are in good condition with no rips, tears or defacing, otherwise the local banks will not accept them.

 When we say ‘local’ bank, the nearest bank, and ATM, are on Big Corn Island, so come prepared with cash, although an increasing number of businesses now accept credit cards, but check in advance to avoid having to make a trip back to the Big Island to top up your funds!
+(Tranquilo Café and Desideri Café also offer cash back on cards, subject to a 10% fee).

 Security is generally not an issue on the island, but normal precautions should be taken as with traveling anywhere, such as keeping your room locked, keeping valuables locked away, not leaving things on the beach whilst going snorkeling for an hour or two!